omkarcloud/google-maps-scraper/README.md

 - Use Phone Carrier Info Enrichment to skip landlines
 - Call during industry non-peak hours to reach owners directly
 - Use Place Sales Summary to personalize your pitch
+- Get a dedicated phone number, protects your personal number

 **For Cold Emailing:**
 - Use AI-Recommended Emails + Email Verification Enrichment
 - Use Place Sales Summary to personalize each email
 - Send highly personalized emails focused on their specific problems (takes longer, but converts much better)